 It is this combination of elegance with decorative geometric shapes that I think makes Art Deco metalwork so stylish.
 Here’s a few images that I feel have influenced Black Fox’s range of weathervanes, hanging basket brackets, window boxes and swinging signs.
-Please check out the Art Deco section of our online shop.
+Please check out the Art Deco designs in our online shop.

 In particular if you look at the stamp image above, you can see how this classic sun motif inspired us to design and create our Art Deco hanging basket bracket.

 We’re also adding this to our gallery this week – our concrete fence post mounting hanging basket bracket.
 Its an idea we are still working to improve as all concrete fence posts seem to vary in size so much.
-Any of our hanging basket bracket designs can be adapted to mount onto a concrete fence post, and are available now in our online shop.
+Any of our hanging basket bracket designs can be adapted to mount onto a concrete fence post.

 Today I’ve been painting the lettering on our Art Deco swinging sign.
 We chose a font in a similar style, which I drew on in pencil.
 Took ages getting it right!
 I then sanded the powder coated surface using a tiny Dremel attachment in order to give the primer something to stick to.
 I’ve used a red oxide primer, I actually think the lettering looks really good in red – this might be something to try on another sign?
 This didn’t take too long to dry, so I then did the first coat in cream.
 It is still drying now, so will have to finish it tomorrow.
 I can definitely see why some companies use vinyl stick on lettering, as this process was very time consuming and quite difficult, but its more durable this way and I think the hand painted looks so much classier.
 I’m really pleased with how its turned out; the lettering really compliments the Art Deco style of the Morgan and its bracket.
 Available now (with hand painted text of your choice) in our online shop.